Melting of floating ice cylinders in fresh and saline environments: Experimental results

 As seen in panel (\textit{a}) of figure \ref{fig:plume}, the actual source of the plume is spread both horizontally and vertically.
-We determined the velocity profile of the plume by taking the horizontal mean of the velocity field.
-The width of the plume was defined as the one that would preserve the original downward momentum while assuming a top-hat profile.
-Panel (\textit{d}) shows a typical velocity profile, measured at the transect indicated in red in panel (\textit{a}).
+We determined the velocity profile of the plume by taking the horizontal mean of the velocity field. {At a certain depth, the width of the plume was defined as the one that would conserve the downward momentum at that depth, while assuming a top-hat profile.} Panel (\textit{d}) shows a typical velocity profile, measured at the transect indicated in red in panel (\textit{a}).
 Panel (\textit{c}) of the figure shows that the plume width increases linearly with depth, in agreement with our line-source plume theory.
 By performing a linear fit between plume width and depth ($b=\alpha y$) we find an entrainment coefficient of $\alpha= 0.11$.
 A precise measure of the plume density difference as a function of depth is not feasible.
 A reasonable estimate is obtained by assuming that at the highest point of the plume (just below the ice) the density of the plume was of saline water cooled to zero degrees Celsius.
 In this case, the density anomaly compared to ambient-temperature saline water is around 3\%.
-In panel (\textit{b}) we plot the expected plume velocities for density anomalies of 1\%, 2\%, and 3\%, calculated with equation \ref{eqn:plumeVelocity}.
-Although our measurements show a marked acceleration of the plume with greater depths, the velocity does not differ significantly from the expected value.
-Panel (\textit{a}) of figure \ref{fig:ReRa} plots the Reynolds number as a function of the Rayleigh number of all of our experiments.
+In panel (\textit{b}) we plot the expected plume velocities for density anomalies of 1\%, 2\%, and 3\%, calculated with equation \ref{eqn:plumeVelocity}. {We remark that the theory that we presented in Section \ref{sec:03.5plume} assumes a top-hat profile for the plume's velocity, which is to be compared with the example profile of panel (\textit{d}) of figure \ref{fig:plume}.
+This adds on top of the relatively short distance from the source at which our measurements are taken, which relates to the assumption of considering our plumes to be fully-developed and turbulent.
+With these considerations, our measurements show a marked acceleration of the plume with greater depths, and the velocity does not differ significantly from the expected value.} Panel (\textit{a}) of figure \ref{fig:ReRa} plots the Reynolds number as a function of the Rayleigh number of all of our experiments.
 Straight-line fits of our data are assisted with a Re $\propto$ Ra$^{1/2}$ scaling for the lower region of Rayleigh number (up to Ra $\approx 10^7$) and a Re $\propto$ Ra$^{1/3}$ scaling for higher Ra.
 This is supported by panels (\textit{a}), (\textit{b}) of the figure.
 Given that Re depends on $w$ and $R$, and Ra has its strongest dependency on $R^3$, a 1/3 scaling implies a constant downward velocity.
 This is confirmed in panel (\textit{d}), which shows a constant downward velocity for the range of Ra where the 1/3 scaling is valid.
 Indeed, a roughly constant downward velocity is predicted by equation \ref{eqn:plume}: given that the downward velocity $w$ depends only on the density difference, and the density difference varies only of a few percent throughout our experiments as a result of different salinities.
 The equations thus predict a velocity that varies only up to few percent, much below our experimental accuracy.
 The scaling relations for Re are in accordance with the GL theory \citep{grossmann_scaling_2000,grossmann_thermal_2001}, which indeed features a transition from a regime $I_u$ (dominated by boundary layer dissipation, for velocity boundary layer larger than thermal boundary layer) to a regime $IV_u$ (dominated by bulk dissipation, for velocity boundary layer larger than thermal boundary layer).